tc39/proposal-smart-pipelines/readme.md

 <td>

-With this smart-pipe proposal only, all `try` statements’ `catch` clauses would prohibit the use of `#` within their bodies, except where `#` is inside an inner pipeline inside the `catch` clause.
+With this smart-pipe proposal only, all `try` statements’ `catch` clauses would prohibit the use of the topic reference `#` within their bodies, except where `#` is inside an inner pipeline inside the `catch` clause.
 [TODO: Link to sections explaining these inner block rules.]

-With another, future proposal, all `catch` causes would implicitly bind their caught errors to `#`.
+With another, future proposal, all `catch` causes would implicitly bind their caught errors to the topic reference `#`.
 This implicit binding would be in addition to the explicit binding of a normal variable `error` declared within the parenthesized antecedent `try { … } catch (error) { … }`.

 An additional bare `catch` form, completely lacking a parenthesized antecedent, has already been proposed as [ECMAScript optional catch binding][].
-This bare form would also support implicit `#` binding, serving as the fully tacit form used in this example.
+This bare form would also support implicit topic binding (`#` binding), serving as the fully tacit form used in this example.
 [TODO: Link to section on deep nesting.]
 The bare form, along with the hypothetical headless property syntax from above, are demonstrated here.

 <tr>
 <td>